ericyan/dotfiles/README.md

 cd ~/.dotfiles
 ```

-Then use `stow` to create symlinks for the configuartion files, for example:
+Then use `rake` to create symlinks for the configuartion files, for example:

 ```
-stow -t $HOME fish
+rake fish # Individual component rake all  # All in one
 ```